 In Spring 2015, Totally QE’D read Algebra, Second Edition by Michael Artin, following the Math E222 Abstract Algebra Harvard Extension Course.
-We’ll be writing up pdf files with solutions to the problem sets.
+We’ve been asked for pdf files with solutions to the problem sets.
 They will appear here as they’re completed.

 Problem Set 7: First Isomorphism Theorem

 Problem Set 6: Chinese Remainder Theorem, Casting out Nines